ItzCrazyKns/Perplexica/README.md

 1. Install SearXNG and allow `JSON` format in the SearXNG settings.
 2. Clone the repository and rename the `sample.config.toml` file to `config.toml` in the root directory.
 Ensure you complete all required fields in this file.
 3. Rename the `.env.example` file to `.env` in the `ui` folder and fill in all necessary fields.
-4. After populating the configuration and environment files, run `npm i` in both the `ui` folder and the root directory.
+4. After populating the configuration and environment files, run `yarn install` in both the `ui` folder and the root directory.
-5. Install the dependencies and then execute `npm run build` in both the `ui` folder and the root directory.
+5. Install the dependencies and then execute `yarn build` in both the `ui` folder and the root directory.
-6. Finally, start both the frontend and the backend by running `npm run start` in both the `ui` folder and the root directory.
+6. Finally, start both the frontend and the backend by running `yarn start` in both the `ui` folder and the root directory.

 **Note**: Using Docker is recommended as it simplifies the setup process, especially for managing environment variables and dependencies.